hungngocphat01/nihongo-anki-gen/README.md

 ## The goal

-**Automating the creation of Japanese Anki flashcards from raw notes.**
+**Automating the creation of Japanese Anki flashcards from handwritten notes.**

-My typical workflow involves watching Japanese content and noting down new words (and sometimes their context) into a simple text file.
-Previously, I had to look up each word individually, search for example sentences on Weblio, or prompt an LLM to generate them one by one.
+An intermediate+ learner's workflow might typically involve watching Japanese content and noting down new words in the wild (and sometimes their context) into a simple text file.
+Normally, I had to look up each word individually, search for example sentences on Weblio, or prompt an LLM to generate them one by one.

-As I advanced towards N2, the volume of new vocabulary exploded, and manual card creation became a burden.
-I needed automation.
+However, as one advances towards N2, the volume of new vocabulary explodes, and manual card creation becomes a burden.
+Automation is unavoidable.

-My raw notes are quite unstructured and random.
-Sometimes it's just a word, sometimes a phrase, sometimes with a quick meaning in English or Vietnamese:
+In my case, the raw notes are quite unstructured and random.
+Sometimes it's just a word, sometimes a phrase, sometimes with or without additional context, and sometimes with a quick meaning in English or Vietnamese:

 ```text
 別人に成りすます